-LHC was previously ARI's Joint Venture with Pacific Hydro of Australia, a privately-owned Australian company.
+LHC was previously ARI's Joint Venture with Pacific Hydro of Australia, a privately-owned Australian company that specialized in developing and operating power projects utilizing renewable energy sources.
+On March 31, 2011, ARI, LHC, and Pacific Hydro signed a MOA granting ARI full ownership over LHC.
 ARI assumed 100% ownership and control of LHC on May 10, 2011.